kondalraop/capstone-medical-instrument-failure/README.md

 Research Question

-What factors contribute most to medical instrument failures, and can we accurately predict the failure_count_last_12_months based on operational and maintenance logs?
+What factors contribute most to medical instrument failures, and can we accurately predict the failure count last 12months based on operational and maintenance logs?

 Data Sources